Bag0niku/Bike_Sharing/README.md

 ## Presentation
 - An interactive Tableau Story Board is available to play with and filter yourself on the <a href="https://public.tableau.com/app/profile/nick.patterson4200/viz/BikeSharinginNewYork/Story1?publish=yes">Tableau Public</a> Hosting service.

-- The Dashbords are able to be filtered by Usertype, Gender and Week by clicking on the designated colored squaure.
+- The Dashbords are able to be filtered by Usertype, Gender and Week by clicking on the designated colored square.

 ## Summary
 CitiBike is a bicycle renting service powered by Lyft with stations throughout the city of New York.
 I'd like to start by defining a few terms first: